fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: content ::

 - For *AdePT*, **NVidia** GPUs required (for the moment)
   - Double precision needed.
-If only machine with single-precision GPUs available will need developemnt to used them
+If only machine with single-precision GPUs available will need development to used them
 - For *ML*: the market dominated by AI applications, so should not be a problem
 - For *optical photons*: Opticks is 100% **NVidia** bound but there are alternatives emerging